-In mathematics does an Optimisation problem may involve finding maximum profit, minimum cost, or maybe minimum use of resources there can be many more examples in our day to day life that need to be solved using the Optimisation techniques, the problems can be as simple as stated above but could get complicated depending on the situation, we have already discussed the objective of the three given situation now we can look at the important factors we will identify the limiting factor in each case. what is that mean? well in each case there is a scarcity of some resources like is the first case, the time limit to complete the project is limited time to be allotted for completing the project is limited to 15 days only likewise in case two the time in the limiting factor the person has to sell the maximum possible product in a period of one month what can you say about the third situation what the limiting factor in this case the person has to buy the gadget within a predetermined budget that means amount to spend your money is the limiting factor in this case this limiting factor that is the scarcity of resources acts as constraints in finding the best solutions of the given problems, But how are these Optimisation problems solving in mathematics.
+In mathematics an Optimisation problem may involve finding maximum profit, minimum cost, or maybe minimum use of resources there can be many more examples in our day-to-day life that need to be solved using the Optimisation techniques, the problems can be as simple as stated above but could get complicated depending on the situation, we have already discussed the objective of the three given situation now we can look at the important factors we will identify the limiting factor in each case. what is that mean? well in each case there is a scarcity of some resources like is the first case, the time limit to complete the project is limited time to be allotted for completing the project is limited to 15 days only likewise in case two the time in the limiting factor the person has to sell the maximum possible product in a period of one month what can you say about the third situation what the limiting factor in this case the person has to buy the gadget within a predetermined budget that means amount to spend your money is the limiting factor in this case this limiting factor that is the scarcity of resources acts as constraints in finding the best solutions of the given problems, But how are these Optimisation problems solving in mathematics.
 They’re all different problems solving techniques to solve such problems the main technique we will discuss is linear programming.
 How it is used to solve Optimisation problems we’ll discuss above.

 What is Linear Programming?

-linear programming is a technique that helps us to find the optimum solution for a given problem, an optimum solution is that solution that is the best possible outcome of a given particular problem.
-In simple terms, it is the method to find out how to do something in the best possible way in given limited resources you need to do the optimum utilization of resources to achieve the best possible result in a particular objective. such as least cost, highest margin, or least time on those resources have alternate uses The situation which requires a search for best values of the variables subject to certain constraints are amendable programming analysis.
+linear programming is a technique that helps us to find the optimum solution for a given problem, an optimum solution is a solution that is the best possible outcome of a given particular problem.
+In simple terms, it is the method to find out how to do something in the best possible way with given limited resources you need to do the optimum utilization of resources to achieve the best possible result in a particular objective. such as least cost, highest margin, or least time on those resources have alternate uses The situation which requires a search for the best values of the variables subject to certain constraints is amendable programming analysis.
 These situations cannot be handled by the usual tools of Calculus or marginal analysis.
 The calculus technique can only handle exactly equal constraints while this limitation does not exist in the case of linear programming problems.
 A linear programming problem has two basic parts: